If you’re in Year 6, you’re probably doing your SATs this next week.

 2. Stick up Post-its!

-If there’s something you’re struggling to remember, write it on a post-it note and stick it on your bedroom room.
+If there’s something you’re struggling to remember, write it on a post-it note and stick it on your bedroom door.
 That way you’ll see it every time you leave the room.

 3. Get an early night!

 Don’t stay up late revising!
-Get an early night’s sleep and you won’t be tired tomorrow morning.
+Get a good night’s sleep and you won’t be tired tomorrow morning.

 4. Take a break!

-If you’ve been revising, make sure you take regular breaks and do something you enjoy.
+If you’ve been revising, make sure you take regular breaks and do something you enjoy for a bit.
 This will help you feel more relaxed!

 5. Go exercise!

-Speaking of which… there’s nothing’s better at de-stressing your brain than physical activity!
-Take some time to kick a ball around or go on a mini-bike ride.
+Speaking of which… there’s no better way to de-stress than physical activity!
+Take some time to kick a ball around or go on a mini-bike ride – and your brain will thank you!

 6. Focus on you!